MS in Psychology is the new MBA

 But, does it mean that the era of generalists is dead?
 I would argue against the fact and say that it is not.
 Only the nature of the generalist has changed.
 Instead of being a generalist for business, the new generalist possesses a broad range of skillsets to handle human beings.
 The ability to handle people, guide them, counsel them, lead them needs a different set of skills than the accounting and operations functions.
 Computers are managing to take over these (systems are replacing traders in banks and paralegals in law firms, for instance), but I still need to come across examples where an employee has managed to go and complain to a robot about his co-workers, or a nurse has been replaced by a robot and people have welcomed such a move whole-heartedly.

 Managing people and their emotional and behavioral patterns is an edge that all businesses look for today.
-Financial services firms look for Behavioral Finance experts, social media firms are looking for Influencers and experience designers, manufacturing firms are looking for salespeople and communication experts… the list could go on.
-Therefore, being the best education consultants for MS in psychology and MBA, feel that a degree in Psychology (it is a broad field and accepts people from all kinds of backgrounds) would be a good starting point to a generalist career.
+Financial services firms look for Behavioral Finance experts, social media firms are looking for Influencers and Experience Designers.
+Manufacturing firms are looking for salespeople and communication experts… the list could go on.
+Therefore, being the best education consultants for MS in psychology and MBA, I feel that a degree in Psychology (it is a broad field and accepts people from all kinds of backgrounds) would be a good starting point to a generalist career.
 Also, while there is a dearth of good Psychology focused programs at the undergraduate level, it is changing quickly as more universities increase their offerings at all levels.
 However, as is common to all programs, it will help to go with established courses with deep industry and alumni networks, as the quality of the program would determine the future potential of the candidate.
 Go Shrinks!